 The study determined that, when considered along with the standard physiologic parameters at the time of patient presentation, abnormal values of MDW signify a 4-6x increase in probability of sepsis diagnosis.
 In patients with a low level of symptoms and highest diagnostic uncertainty at presentation, abnormal MDW increased the odds of sepsis by ~3x.1

-Peer-Reviewed Clinical Study MDW Aids Early Sepsis Detection in the Emergency Department Beyond SIRS and qSOFA
+Peer-Reviewed Clinical Study MDW Improves SIRS and qSOFA Early Sepsis Detection in the Emergency Department

-New analysis from the pivotal study shows that patients with abnormal values of MDW at presentation have increased odds of sepsis.Read study
+New analysis from a pivotal study shows that patients with abnormal MDW values at presentation have increased odds of sepsis.Read study

 Referenced in This Article